 A quick announcement: “The Dog That Licked Up A Star” has been selected by the Radiophrenia team in Glasgow to travel the airwaves of the Borealis Festival’s “Radio Space”.
 Also featured: “The Journey of the Earthworm” (a widely traveling specimen indeed) and “The Night of the NIghtingales” by Datscha Radio (featuring very wonderful story readings by Kate Donovan, many Berlin nightingales on a rainy predawn morning and the gruesome story of Philomena).

+The night is, far more than the day, a sphere of transmission.
+Fragrances and odours are perceived more strongly, the ear is sharpened, the superiority of the visual recedes.
 Since its inception, Datscha Radio has paid special attention to the night.
 In the three-part event series NACHTGÄRTNERN [NIGHT GARDENING], Datscha Radio intends to fill the living space of the night in a synaesthetic and radiophonic way.
 Each station is located in a different garden in Berlin.
 We will broadcast live, from exactly sunset to sunrise.
 (Depending upon transmission date, the transmitting time will vary).

 On the evening of the award ceremony, Datscha Radio will release three radiophonic loops at Humboldthain Club, that can be captured on site with radio receivers.